-It is recommended that the periodic reviews are undertaken at least annually.
-However, firms should also consider any adverse publicly available information throughout the year which would have a material impact on the conclusions drawn from the periodic review e.g. a change in credit rating.
-Where these are noted the firm should consider performing an additional review to ensure that it can demonstrate that consideration has been given to the new information.
+It is recommended that the formal periodic reviews are undertaken at least annually.
+However, bank due diligence should be ongoing, and firms should also consider any adverse publicly available information throughout the year which would have a material impact on the conclusions drawn from the periodic review e.g., a change in credit rating.
+Where these are noted, the firm should consider performing an additional review to ensure that it can demonstrate that consideration has been given to the new information.
+The analyst should report any adverse opinions on any bank of interest to the firm to appropriate person, so that any actions can be considered before the risks materialise.